mozilla/addon-sdk/packages/addon-kit/docs/widget.md

 exposes the `Loader` module API.
 This allows you to run content scripts in the context of your widget's content.
-For example, to be notified when the widget contents have loaded, you can make a small script that calls back to the widget when it first loads, or when it's DOM is ready.
+For example, to be notified when the widget contents have loaded, you can make a small script that calls back to the widget when it first loads, or when its DOM is ready.
 See the example code below for various ways of doing this.

 ## Constructors ##